Transition metal nitrite complex: Bonding modes

-Focusing on electron-counting in monometallic complexes, O-bonded, N-bonded are viewed as 1-electron pseudohalides ("X-ligand").
-The bidentate O,O-bonded is an "L-X ligand", akin to bidentate carboxylate.

-With respect to HSAB theory, the N bonding mode is more common for softer metal centers.
-The O and O,O-bidentate modes are hard ligands, being found on Lewis-acidic metal centers.

 The kinetically-favored O-bonded isomer [(NH3)5Co\sONO](2+) converts to [(NH3)5Co\sNO2](2+).
 In its reaction with ferric porphyrin complexes, nitrite gives the O-bonded isomer, Fe(porph)ONO.
 Addition of donor ligands to this complex induces the conversion to the octahedral low-spin isomer, which now is a soft Lewis acid.
 The nitrite isomerizes to the N-bonded isomer, Fe(porph)NO2(L).

 The isomerization of [(NH3)5Co\sONO](2+) to [(NH3)5Co\sNO2](2+) proceeds in an intramolecular manner.

+Ligand properties

+N- and O-bonding NO2− are classified as X ligands in the Covalent bond classification method.
+In the usual electron counting method, N- and O-bonded NO2− anions are two-electron ligands.
+With respect to HSAB theory, the N-bonded ligand is soft than the isomeric O-bonded form.